Asian foreign policy of the Narendra Modi government: China

 Prior to election Modi had expressed reservation over alleged Chinese 'expansionism' into India's frontiers as India and China locked into bitter territorial disputes over last fifty years.
 During his Japan trip, Modi has said eighteenth century mind-set of vistaar-vad or expansionism won’t work and vikaash-vad or peaceful development is needed for sustainable peace and tranquility in the world which was read by a portion of media as a subtle jibe on China.
 But he is also in favour of enhanced economic partnership with China.

 Economic activity defines relation with China as it is India's biggest trading partner in goods.
 Soon after taking office commerce Minister Nirmala Sitharaman has already made two visits to China.
 The two countries have forged a mechanism called 'strategic and economic dialogue' (SED) to discuss the trade and other economic issues.
 Modi has publicly expressed his willingness to enhance trade and economic cooperation with China.
 Describing the newly found activism in bilateral relation Modi said India China relation moving "INCH (India-China) towards MILES(Millennium of Enhanced Synergy)".

 India sent National Security Adviser Ajit Doval as a special envoy of Prime Minister Modi to Beijing to negotiate the agenda and the schedule of the presidential visit to India which is appreciated by the top Chinese leadership who are known to be fond of diplomatic decorum.
-President Xi Jinping, only third Chinese President to visit India, arrived in Ahmedabad, Modi's hometown, on 17 September which coincides with Modi's birthday.
+CCP General Secretary Xi Jinping, only third General Secretary of the Chinese Communist Party to visit India, arrived in Ahmedabad, Modi's hometown, on 17 September which coincides with Modi's birthday.
 China is expected to commit investment over US$100 billion in India's infrastructure projects including in high speed trains and dedicated Chinese industrial parks to balance the huge trade deficit exists in China's favour.
 The two leaders had earlier met in Brazil this year on the sidelines of BRICS summit.